A Deep Dive into Machine Learning Density Functional Theory for Materials Science and Chemistry: Theoretical Background

 \subparagraph{Density Functional Theory} DFT is a very popular method for carrying out electronic structure calculations, as it balances acceptable accuracy with reasonable computational cost.
 The central quantity is the electronic density $n(\bm{r})$.
 The Hohenberg-Kohn theorems \cite{hohenberg_inhomogeneous_1964} guarantee a one-to-one correspondence between the electronic density and the external potential, e.g., the electron-ion potential $\hat{V}^{ei}(\ubr)$.
 This means every property of interest can be determined as a functional of the density.

-Practical DFT calculations usually rely on the Kohn-Sham ansatz \cite{kohn_self-consistent_1965}.
+Practical DFT calculations usually rely on the Kohn-Sham ansatz \cite{kohn_self-consistent_1965} (KS-DFT).
 Here, the system of interacting electrons is replaced by an auxiliary system of non-interacting electrons constrained to reproduce the electronic density of the interacting system.
 This is achieved in terms of the Kohn-Sham equations

-a set of $N_e$ one-particle Schrödinger equations, where $v^\tau\s(\br)$ denotes the Kohn-Sham potential.
+a set of $N_e$ one-particle Schr\"odinger equations, where $v^\tau\s(\br)$ denotes the Kohn-Sham potential.
 The self-consistently calculated Kohn-Sham potential includes both the electron-ion interaction and the electron-electron interaction, the latter in terms of a mean-field description.
 The electronic density is obtained from the Kohn-Sham orbitals $\phi_j(\br)$ as

 The total energy functional is expressed within the Kohn-Sham formalism as